BenLangmead/bowtie/MANUAL.markdown

 reference string when finding paired-end alignments, its memory footprint is larger when aligning paired-end reads.
 For example, the human index has a memory footprint of about 2.2 GB in single-end mode and 2.9 GB in paired-end mode.
+Note that paired-end and unpaired alignment incur the same memory footprint in colorspace (e.g. human incurs about 2.9 GB)

 Colorspace Alignment
 --------------------